On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Discussion

 and, in general, for all~$k$,

 In the intermediate iterations, that are not multiples of~$6$, one has that

 where $\nu_{k,j} \leq 4 \times 64^{k+1}$ for all $k, j$.

 Now, we wish to show that this sequence could be generated by Algorithm~~\ref{cda}.1.
-Moreover, for any given $p$, we wish to know how many iterations takes to obtain consecutive iterations such that $\|x^{k+1}-x^k\| \leq 0.01$.
+Moreover, for any given $p$, we wish to know how many iterations are necessary to obtain consecutive iterations such that $\|x^{k+1}-x^k\| \leq 0.01$.
 Let

 The global minimizer of $f(x_1, x_2, x_3)$ subject to $x_2 = x_2^0$ and $x_3 = x_3^0$ is

 (The iterate $x^1$ in the Powell's sequence is given by $x^1=z^0$, but we preserve the notation $z^0$ for the sake of simplicity.)
 On the one hand,